Capitals of Eastern Europe to Visit

-Eastern Europe is interesting with its cultural mixture.
-But what makes is really difficult to understand is the past.
+Eastern Europe is interesting with its cultural mix.
+But what makes it really difficult to understand is the past.
 The region had turbulent times under the Ottoman Rule and the Communist regimes that made of it a complex and a bit mysterious part of the world.

 However, this now has changed.
-It becomes easier for foreign tourist to visit and most of all – even poorer than its Western counterpart, the Eastern European capitals are safe and much more affordable to discover.
+It becomes easier for foreigners to visit.
+But most of all – even poorer than its Western counterpart – the Eastern European capitals are safer and affordable to discover.